-The financial services world is undergoing a whirlwind of change.
-Modern learning can help organizations weather the storm.
+Financial services is undergoing a whirlwind of change.
+Modern learning can help firms weather the storm.

 The financial services industry is in a frenzied state of flux.
 Today’s traditional firms are facing numerous challenges inside and out while still struggling to rebuild their reputation with customers and prospective young hires.

 From the rise of mobile banking to blockchain tech to new disruptive fintech business models, rapidly advancing technology is driving significant disruption in financial services (FS).
 Digital transformation is seeing new demands and unprecedented expectations from a younger, increasingly tech-savvy clientele who are skeptical of traditional organizations and keen to change the way they interact with them.
 These consumers prefer an online, on-demand, self-service experience to the more traditional, hands-on, white-glove approach of the past.

 According to the 2014 Millennial Disruption Index, a three-year study looking at millennial industry disruption in the US, 73% would prefer to address their FS needs through Google, Amazon, Apple, PayPal or Square.
 These new customer preferences, coupled with an increasing number of upstart fintech businesses popping up to service them (it’s risen more than 50% since 2011), have created a pressing need for traditional FS organizations to invest more in developing technical and specialized hybrid skill sets.
 According to a 2017 PwC report, 72% of FS CEOs see the limited availability of skills as a threat to growth, on par with concerns over the speed of technological change (73%).